To become a member of NT, you must be a member of our parent organization, Romance Writers of America®.

 - Participate in our online loop discussions about current writing topics.

-- Enter the Great Expectations contest and attend our biennial Texas Two Step conference at reduced rates.
+- Enter the Great Expectations contest, the Carolyn Readers Choice Award contest, and attend our biennial Texas Two Step conference at reduced rates.

 - Enjoy the support and knowledge of all of NT's members, both near and far.